Pet-Safe Gopher Control in San Bernardino County

 Redlands

-Historic city, citrus heritage, University of Redlands, established neighborhoods
+Historic SB County city, citrus heritage, San Bernardino Mountains border, established

 Rialto